 Let’s go through the script line by line.

-Set a shell variable JEKYLL_VERSION to 3.8.
-This will be used when pulling the docker image in the next command
+.
+This will be used when pulling the docker image in the next commanddocker run --rm \

-Map the host’s present working directory (PWD) to /src/jekyll on the container.
-This is where the the container expects to find the jekyll site source code
+on the container.
+This is where the the container expects to find the jekyll site source code--volume="$PWD/vendor/bundle:/usr/local/bundle" \

-• The -it flags specifies that we will be interacting with the container’s shell so it will map “standard in” (stdin) to the host’s shell to allow user input
+flags specifies that we will be interacting with the container’s shell so it will map “standard in” (stdin) to the host’s shell to allow user inputjekyll/jekyll

-• Runs the jekyll/jekyll docker image with the specified version set in step #1
+docker image with the specified version set in step #1$@